-Beaconsfield in the West Tamar region of northern Tasmania is home to one of the best attractions in the state.
-Think Tasmania paid a visit to the Beaconsfield Mine & Heritage Centre – with two junior researchers in tow.
-What we discovered was a gold mine… of opportunities to play with history!
+Beaconsfield in the West Tamar region of northern Tasmania is home to one of the best tourists attractions in the state.
+Think Tasmania paid a visit to the Beaconsfield Mine and Heritage Centre with two junior researchers in tow.
+What we discovered was a gold mine of opportunities to play with history.

 Well known as the site of the 2006 rock fall that trapped gold miners underground for an agonizing fortnight, Beaconsfield has a rich and diverse heritage.
-The museum shows that timber milling, apple orchards and agriculture, along with gold mining, played a big part in shaping the district.
+The museum shows timber milling, apple orchards and agriculture (together with gold mining) played a big part in shaping the district.

 Prior to its naming as Beaconsfield in 1879, the settlement was called Cabbage Tree Hill and then Brandy Creek when gold prospectors descended to seek their fortunes.
-40kms from Launceston, the small town sits on the western bank of the Tamar River in the heart of the Tamar Valley Wine Region.
+40km from Launceston, the small town sits on the western bank of the Tamar River in the heart of the Tamar Valley wine region.

-- this is an inter-active museum, where you can touch and play with some of the specially marked exhibits
+- this is an inter-active museum, where you can touch and play with some of the special exhibits

 - touring the whole site will probably take much longer than the recommended hour and a half

-This section is named in honour of Tom Diprose – the man responsible for many of the restored engines, motors and machinery on display.
+This section is named in honour of Tom Diprose, the man responsible for many of the restored engines, motors and machinery on display.
 With more wheels and handles to turn, including one that results in a very loud noise, some of the heritage equipment remains in working order.
-In the corner of the room is the beginnings of an exciting, secret development due for unveiling in February 2011.
-I wonder…
+In the corner of the room is the beginnings of an exciting, secret development due for unveiling next February.

-On the ground floor is a section dedicated to the Beaconsfield mine rescue of Brant Webb & Todd Russell in 2006.
-In the upper level of the heritage centre you will find a series of displays about life during the early years of the gold mining town.
-With 700 men employed by gold mining during the 1870’s, and having money to spend, the town came alive with cinemas, hotels, shops and dance halls.
+On the ground floor is a section dedicated to the Beaconsfield mine rescue of Brant Webb and Todd Russell in 2006.
+In the upper level of the heritage centre you’ll find a series of displays about life during the early years of the gold mining town.
+With 700 men employed by gold mining during the 1870s, and having money to spend, the town came alive with cinemas, hotels, shops and dance halls.

-We didn’t even notice the snake (see photo) near the model hut.
-Must have been distracted by the huge working water wheel that sets off a massive stamping machine nearby, which was used for crushing the ore.
+We didn’t even notice the snake near the model hut.
+Must’ve been distracted by the huge working water wheel that sets off a massive stamping machine nearby, which was used for crushing ore.